Venom: Let There Be Carnage - Everything You Need to Know

 Is There a Spider-Man Connection?

 Not yet!
 Yes, Venom originated as a Spider-Man villain back in 1988, but as with the new movie MORBIUS, we don't expect to see Spider-Man in this film.
+The most we might get is that shot of a spider being squashed in the first LET THERE BE CARNAGE trailer.
 But since MORBIUS features at least a reference to the wall-crawler (see the image above, from the first MORBIUS trailer), perhaps the VENOM universe and Spider-Man's world aren't quite separate entities.
 Still, Peter Parker will presumably not show up in VENOM 2.
 We don't know if any reference to the events of the MCU or Spider-Man films will be made.

 We do wonder if the $1 billion success of JOKER, which was released in the same lucrative pre-Halloween October corridor as the original VENOM, might lead to an R rating for this movie.
 That would separate VENOM 2 even further from the MCU Spider-verse by going in a more adult direction.
 We won't presume to know what Sony is planning, but given the roster of likely villains, VENOM: LET THERE BE CARNAGE would make for a great R-rated movie.
 Then, instead of merely alluding to the character eating people, we might actually see it.
 Whatever happens, we're excited to see how this sequel expands the dark comedy and hard-hitting action of the original movie.